wkoszek/me/blog/source/blog/2013-04-23-book-the-art-of-start.md

 ---
-title:	The Art of Start
+title:	"The Art of Start"
 auth:	Guy Kawasaki
 read:	2013-04-23
 ---